Tom Holland facts for kids

 2015–2017: Breakthrough as Spider-Man

 In 2016, Holland co-starred with Joel Kinnaman and Percy Hynes White in the psychological thriller Edge of Winter.
 It was the first film he did without his parents' knowledge.
 Frank Scheck of The Hollywood Reporter found Holland and White "excellent", describing their terrified reaction as "more emotionally wrenching than the tired thriller genre conventions to which the film ultimately succumbs".
 At the 70th British Academy Film Awards in 2017, Holland won the Rising Star Award.
 Holland's first work that year was alongside Charlie Hunnam in James Gray's drama The Lost City of Z, which was released to positive reviews.
 On his last day of filming, he broke his nose after a failed backflip attempt.
 Holland played the son of Percy Fawcett (Hunnam), an explorer who makes several attempts to find a supposed lost ancient city in the Amazon rainforest.
+Neil Soans of The Times of India praised Holland for making the film emotional towards the end and Rex Reed of The New York Observer found him "remarkably strong and self-assured".
 Later in 2017, Holland played Samuel Insull in Alfonso Gomez-Rejon's The Current War, which received negative reviews and was a box-office failure.
 Clarisse Loughrey of The Independent found Holland's role insubstantial.

 2018–present: Commercial success